andrewgull/PhChMutils/README.md

    - standalone tools:
      1. samtools
+     2. vcftools
-     2. bowtie2
+     3. bowtie2
-     3. FreeBayes
+     4. FreeBayes
-     4. bgzip
+     5. bgzip
-     5. tabix
+     6. tabix
-     6. blastn
+     7. blastn

 `ABresist.py`, `makeAnnotation.py` require all the R functions to be placed in `/home/$USER/bin`